 This list is merely a suggestion, there are plenty of great places in and around Halifax for Autumn hiking.
-Let me know your favourite spots in the comments below and vote on the current poll.
+Let me know your favourite spots in the comments below or discuss in my Facebook group.